 The instant she reached him, Bobby heaved a sigh of relief.
 Canting his head toward the others, he muttered, “I’ll take care of her.
 You take care of it.”

 The man met that blur inch for inch.
-The hunters surrounded him, attacking, feinting, and parrying together like a pack of wolves around a prize buck.
+The hunters surrounded him, attacking, feinting, and parrying together like a pack of wolves around a prized buck.
 But the man held his own.

 Bobby turned away from the skirmish and toward Sam, the fire still crackling in his hands.
 Clapping them together, he smothered it.
 Nothing of the fireballs remained but ash and charcoal smoke smelling of bonfires and childhood memories.
 The smoke disappeared into the night sky.
 The ash Bobby dusted off on his shorts.
 It came off his hands in gray puffs.